 If the SERVMGR SRVLVL SERVICE command completes successfully, the service levels for each serviced component are updated to reflect the service level name.
-After the first RSU is installed, you should also install the PTF for APAR VM66611 in this same service level.

-If the SERVMGR SRVLVL SERVICE command completed with errors, resolve any problems as you would for traditional SERVICE command errors, but within the environment of the z/VM CSM service level in use (here, RSU1).
+If the SERVMGR SRVLVL SERVICE command completed with errors, resolve any problems as you would for traditional SERVICE command errors, but within the environment of the z/VM CSM service level in use (here, LVL1).